mainacct/work-ethics/README.md

     # IMPORTANT: GitHub Actions uses UTC
     - cron: '0 7 * * 1-5'
 uu
-# This can also be triggered manually from the 'Actions' tuuabu
+# This can also be triggered manually from the 'Actions' tuuabuhh
   workflow_dispatch:

 jobs: